Sandbar shark: Description and growth

-Distribution, habitat, and predation
+Distribution and habitat

 The sandbar shark, true to its nickname, is commonly found over muddy or sandy bottoms in shallow coastal waters such as bays, estuaries, harbors, or the mouths of rivers, but it also swims in deeper waters (200 m or more) as well as intertidal zones.
 Sandbar sharks are found in tropical to temperate waters worldwide; in the western Atlantic they range from Massachusetts to Brazil.
 Juveniles are common to abundant in the lower Chesapeake Bay, and nursery grounds are found from Delaware Bay to South Carolina.
+Other nursery grounds include Bonjuk Bay in Marmaris, Muğla/Turkey and the Florida Keys.

+Predators and diet

-Other nursery grounds include Boncuk Bay in Marmaris, Muğla/Turkey and the Florida Keys.
-Natural predators of the sandbar shark include the tiger shark, and rarely great white sharks.
+Natural predators of the sandbar shark include the tiger shark and, rarely, great white sharks.

 The sandbar shark itself preys on fish, rays, crabs, and molluscs.

-Reproduction
+They have also been found to primarily consume osteichthyes, or bony fish, octopuses, european squid, and cuttlefish when in areas such as the Mediterranean or the Gulf of Gabés.
+Sandbar sharks have been described as being a top predator in their ecosystem's food chain.

+Maturity and reproduction

-Sandbar sharks are viviparous.
-The embryos are supported in placental yolk sac inside the mother.
-Females have been found to exhibit both biennial and triennial reproductive cycles, ovulate in early summer, and give birth to an average of eight pups, which they carry for 1 year before giving birth.
+There are disagreements about when exactly sandbar sharks reach sexual maturity, but most studies conclude that females reach sexual maturity around 13 years of age, while males tend to reach maturity around age 12 years old.
+Sandbar sharks are viviparous, with the embryos supported in placental yolk sac inside the mother.
+Females have been found to exhibit both biennial, consistently reproducing every two years and returning to the same place to have deliver the pup, and triennial, reproducing every three years and returning to the same place for delivery, migration and gestation periods.
+They also ovulate in early summer, and give birth to an average of eight pups, which they carry for 1 year before giving birth.
 The longevity of the sandbar shark is typically 35–41 years.